cconner91/SharkLineGolf/README.md

 User Profiles: Create and customize your profile to track your progress, connect with friends, and share your golfing achievements.

-Join a community of golf enthusiasts and elevate your game with TeeUp where every swing counts!
+Join a community of golf enthusiasts and elevate your game with SLG where every swing counts!
 Download now and tee off into a world of fun and competition!

 ## Golf Games

 Players can first select the total number of players that are in their group.
-TeeUp will provide them a list of different games which will work with the total number of players.
+SLG will provide them a list of different games which will work with the total number of players.

 Players may also choose a custom game or customize the pre-set game chosen.